Alexandru Ionescu (socialist militant): Activity in the PSDMR

 As one of the few members of the council with genuine working-class background, Alexandru Ionescu opposed the attempts of other leaders to forge alliances with the "bourgeois parties" (the National Liberal and Conservative parties), seeking to bring the party closer to the proletariat.
 As a result, he come into a dispute with fellow PSDMR leader, Vasile Morţun, who envisioned the activism of the party as limited to memorandums and negotiations with the National-Liberal and Conservative politicians.
 Favouring direct workers' action instead, Alexandru Ionescu participated in several strikes, including those that took place at the Bucharest Railways Workshops (1888), at the Army's Tailoring Workshops (1893), and in the leather cutters strike of 1891.
 On December 30, 1898, as president of the Gutenberg association, he declared a general strike of the typography workers.
 The demands included a 9-hour workday, Sunday rest, and a minimal weekly salary.
 Despite several pressures from the employers and the state authorities, who even sent soldiers in the typographies to replace the striking workers, the strike gathered 600 workers and lasted for ten weeks.
-It also garnered support from the International Typographical Secretariat in Berne, which supported it financially.
+It also garnered support from the International Typographical Secretariat in Bern, which supported it financially.
 The principles demanded by the Gutenberg association were accepted by 24 of the 28 typographical workshops in Bucharest (the enterprises which refused to accept the demands of the workers notably included the publishers of Adevărul, owned by former socialist Mille).

 Alexandru Ionescu's growing opposition to the bourgeois members of the PSDMR leadership ("the generous youth") and their collaboration with the National Liberals led to his estrangement from the party.
 Nevertheless, he still supported the unity of the labour movement, and condemned the creation in 1898 of a new workers' club, influenced by nationalist and anti-Semitic ideas.
 In March 1899, in a Lumea Nouă article, Ionescu firmly rejected the idea of dissolving the party, gaining the support of Iosif Nădejde, I. C. Frimu and Constantin Z. Buzdugan.
 As a result, he was not invited at the hastily organised Sixth Congress of the PSDMR, when the bourgeois-dominated leadership decided on the party's disestablishment.
 Although the Roman delegation invited him as its representative, Ionescu rejected in an open letter the legality of the Congress.
 Expressing his contempt for the bourgeois leaders of the party who had publicly abandoned basic socialist tenets such as collective property and internationalism, he called on the workers to reject any resolutions made at the meeting.
 As the "generous" faction, led by Morţun and George Diamandy, decided to go ahead with the transformation of the PSDMR into a non-Marxist party, most of the proletarian delegates, including Frimu, Buzdugan and Alecu Constantinescu, resigned in protest.